-aged 65, has been a Non-executive Director and the Chairman of the Company since 15 December 1999 and is a member of the Remuneration Committee of the Company.
-He is also an executive director, group finance director and deputy managing director of CKHH, an executive director of Cheung Kong Infrastructure Holdings Limited ("CKI"), a director of Hutchison Telecommunications (Australia) Limited ("HTAL") and Husky Energy Inc., and alternate director of HTAL and HK Electric Investments Manager Limited as the trustee-manager of HK Electric Investments, and HK Electric Investments Limited.
+aged 66, has been a Non-executive Director and the Chairman of the Company since 15 December 1999 and is a member of the Remuneration Committee of the Company.
+He is also an executive director, group finance director and deputy managing director of CKHH, an executive director of CK Infrastructure Holdings Limited ("CKI"), a director of Hutchison Telecommunications (Australia) Limited ("HTAL") and Husky Energy Inc., and alternate director of HTAL and HK Electric Investments Manager Limited as the trustee-manager of HK Electric Investments, and HK Electric Investments Limited.
 He is also a director of certain substantial shareholders of the Company within the meaning of Part XV of the SFO.
-He was previously a non-executive director of Hutchison Telecommunications Hong Kong Holdings Limited ("HTHKH"), Hutchison Port Holdings Management Pte.
-Limited as the trustee-manager of Hutchison Port Holdings Trust and Power Assets Holdings Limited ("Power Assets").
 Mr. Sixt holds a Master's degree in Arts and a Bachelor's degree in Civil Law, and is a member of the Bar and of the Law Society of the Provinces of Quebec and Ontario, Canada.